WendyHanzer/4y/PA4/README.md

 Instructions For Running Program
 --------------------------------
+> The .obj file needs to be specified and passed in as an argument upon running the program.
-There are no keys or movement in this program; the only thing to do is hit escape to quit the program.
+>   There are no keys or movement in this program; the only thing to do is hit escape to quit the program.
+> Project by Soohyun Yoon and Denver Liu